-Interrupts.
 The SIO has an elaborate interrupt scheme to provide fast interrupt service in real-time applications.
 A control register and a status register in Channel B contain the interrupt vector.
-When programmed to do so, the SIO can modify three bits of the interrupt vector in the status register so that it points directly to one of eight interrupt service routines in memory, thereby servicing conditions in both channels and eliminating most of the needs for a status-analysis routine.
+When programmed to do so, the SIO can modify three bits of the interrupt vector in the status register so that in points directly to one of eight interrupt service routines in memory, thereby servicing conditions in both channels and eliminating most of the needs for a status-analysis routine.

-Transmit interrupts, receive interrupts, and external/status interrupts are the main sources of interrupts.
-Each interrupt source is enabled under program control, with Channel A having a higher priority than Channel B, and with receive, transmit, and external/status interrupts prioritized in that order within each channel.
-When the transmit interrupt is enabled, the CPU is interrupted by the transmit buffer becoming empty.
-(This implies that the transmitter must have had a data character written into it so it can become empty.)
-The receiver can interrupt the CPU in one of two ways:
+Transmitt interrupts, receive interrupts and external/status interrupts are the main sources of interrupts.
+Each interrupt source is enabled under program control, with Channel A having a higher priority than Channel B, and with receive, transmit and external/status interrupts prioritized in that order within each channel.